-29.1 The parties subscribe to the principle that any and all differences under this Agreement be resolved by peaceful and appropriate means without interruption of the Institute program.
+30.1 The parties subscribe to the principle that any and all differences under this Agreement be resolved by peaceful and appropriate means without interruption of the Institute program.
 The Union, therefore, agrees that during the term of this Agreement it shall not instigate, engage in, support, encourage or condone any strike, work stoppage or other concerted refusal to perform work by any faculty members covered by this Agreement.
 This section, if violated, may, in the sole discretion of the Administration, be enforced either through the arbitration provisions hereof or by means of an action in any court of competent jurisdiction or in any administrative agency having jurisdiction, or through any combination of these remedies.

-of this Agreement it shall not lock-out any or all of the faculty members covered by this Agreement.
+30.2 The Administration agrees that during the term of this Agreement it shall not lock-out any or all of the faculty members covered by this Agreement.
 This section, if violated, may, in the sole discretion of the Union, be enforced either through the arbitration provisions hereof or by means of an action in any court of competent jurisdiction or in any administrative agency having jurisdiction, or through any combination of these remedies.

-ARTICLE XXX
+ARTICLE XXXI